 I was raised in a Christian household my parents were your regular parents very loving, and caring to me and my younger brother.
 My Mother was your typical housewife and my Dad worked for the largest junk car removal Fayetteville NC had to offer.

 Do you ever worry about how the world will be when your children become adults?
 Or just imagine how the world will be when you do decide to have children.
 I personally worry about the racial abuse my children will endure in life, the teasing and the bullying because they are who they are.
 This article will touch on the subject of how our children will embrace this critical and cruel world as they get older and how it makes us as parents, grandparents, aunts and uncles worry about it so much.

 Have you ever walked down the street and seen something that you just didn’t agree with?
 Or even witnessed someone being harassed or criticized for the person they are?
 I have witnessed both and it has been very disturbing and hurtful.
 People in this world are mean, hurtful, and just downright cruel.
 I will share with you a story about a girl who was bullied and made fun of just because of her culture and beliefs.

 Helen was your regular teenager she liked all the social media platforms, loved all the music that was on the radio, there was nothing out of the ordinary with Helen at all.
 She was very intelligent and very driven when it came to her studies, and that is because of her parents.
-Her parents were strict they came from Ethiopia before she was born.
+Her parents worked for a successful plumbing contractor Kansas City MO and were very strict since they came from Ethiopia before she was born.
 She grew up in a household where traditions and beliefs were very important.
 Education was most important to Helen’s parents because it was something that her parents had lack of when they lived in Ethiopia.